jimniels/blog/src/client/posts/2020-01-27-switching-from-react-to-js-for-templating.md

 > Warning: Invalid DOM property `srcset`.
 Did you mean `srcSet`?

 With template literals, I don’t get any more errors around HTML attributes.
 Some might see that as a downside, because your attributes aren’t being “validated” (what if you mistyped one?)
 Personally I don’t see it that way.
 Again, I like the freedom.
-I learned HTML a long time ago and having to re-learn _some_ attribute names always trips me up.
+I learned HTML a long time ago and having to re-learn _some_ JSX-specific attribute names always trips me up.

 But now with template literals, no more converting HTML attributes to camelCase and no more special names, which leads me to my next benefit.